ReachOut.com uses cookies to give you the best experience. Find out more about cookies and your privacy in our policy.

 Be upfront about what you want

 People are on dating apps for all kinds of reasons – some are looking for love and others want a one-night stand.
 ‘Regardless of what you're looking for, it’s good to be really clear right off the bat.
-This way, if you guys are looking for different things, you can move on quickly without getting hurt,’ Royina advises.
+This way, if you guys are looking for different things, you can move on quickly without getting hurt,’ Royina advises.'

+Spend some time off the apps to avoid feeling fatigued.
 Joey, 20, says: ‘Dating apps can be addictive.
 You get sucked in.
 You get into a mental loop that maybe tonight I’ll meet someone.’
 The way he deals with this is to try and be patient.
 ‘We often use Tinder because we want to get into a relationship fast, or we want physical interaction.
 You have to take your time.
 Tinder feels like it’s begging us to skip that step.’

 He also takes time out from dating whenever he’s sick of it all.
 ‘I go do my own thing, see my friends, play games, go for a drive or watch YouTube.
 Taking time out is very helpful.’